YSayaovong/Financial-ETL-Datalake-Pipeline/README.md

-Financial-ETL-Datalake-Pipeline/
-│
-├── data/                        # (optional if not sharing raw data) │   └── kpi_summary.csv          # Final exported dataset from Colab
-│
-├── SnowFlake/
-│   ├── ddl_create_tables.sql    # Table creation script
-│   ├── load_data_stage.sql      # Stage setup + COPY INTO commands
-│   └── fact_kpi_summary.sql     # SELECT test query
-│
-├── PowerBI/
-│   ├── Financial-KPI.pbix       # Power BI dashboard file
-│   └── visuals/
-│       └── KPI_Card_Screenshot.png
-│       └── KPI_Trend_LineChart.png
-│
-├── README.md                    # Final documentation
-├── .gitignore

 # 💼 Financial ETL Datalake Pipeline

 This project demonstrates a full-stack ETL pipeline for financial KPI analysis using **PySpark**, **Snowflake**, and **Power BI**.
-It automates ingestion, transformation, and reporting of KPI data for executive dashboards.
+It automates ingestion, transformation, and executive reporting of KPI data.

 ---

 ## 📌 Key Features

-- Built a PySpark pipeline to process transactions, invoices, and expenses.
+- Built a PySpark pipeline to process transactions, invoices, and expenses from mock financial datasets.
-- Created a Snowflake database `financial_etl` with schema `kpi` and table `fact_kpi_summary`.
+- Created a Snowflake schema (`FINANCIAL_ETL.KPI`) and loaded data via internal stage and `COPY INTO` operations.
-- Loaded clean financial KPI data using `COPY INTO` from stage.
-- Visualized KPI performance in Power BI with variance cards and time-series trends.
+- Queried final outputs with Snowflake SQL to verify data integrity.
+- Built a Power BI dashboard to visualize real-time performance, variance, and trends across departments.

 ---